ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 #### Deploying the enabler-tools

-After completing the previous sections for the deployment of the enabler in the FIWARE lab, it will be already available to start using it.
-However, the enabler needs to be integrated with different tools for consuming their data.
-For that, and **as an optional configuration**, there is available a **second public image in the FIWARE lab, which contains the enabler set of tools**.
+After completing the previous sections for the deployment of the enabler in the FIWARE lab, the tool will be available for use.
+However, the Enabler needs to be integrated with different tools to consume data. **As an optional configuration**, there is available a **second public image in the FIWARE lab, which contains the Enabler's optional set of tools**.

 This image is available in the **Images** menu, and its name is **cb_data_visualisation_enabler_tools**.
 Concretely, it contains: